Overview of Riverdale Park

 What sets Riverdale Park apart from many other areas is that many of its commuters rely heavily on biking or walking to work, which could be a result of the town's size.
 Riverdale Park encompasses 1.65 square miles of land and has roughly 4,218 residents per square mile.

 Riverdale Park was incorporated as a town in 1920.
 It was initially called Riverdale, a name it received thanks to the Calvert family that owned a plantation with a similar name in the center of town.
-However, a referendum was passed on August 8, 1998, to rename the town Riverdale Park, a moniker the area has used since September 1998.
+However, a referendum was passed on August 8, 1998, to rename the town Riverdale Park, a moniker the area had used long since prior.

 Prince George's County Public Schools system serves Riverdale Park students.
 The district includes 204 schools and 9,000 teachers.